sanjaysinghmp09/image-generator/client/README.md

 <<<<<<< HEAD
 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. final

 Currently, two official plugins are available: